e7e6/e7e6.github.io/about.md

 - Involved in the organization of the last two <a href="http://pgday.fr/">PG Day France</a>;
 - Trying to help translate documentation to <a href="https://docs.postgresql.fr/">French</a>.

+## License

+Except when otherwise noted, content on this site is licensed under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International licence</a>.